ViciousCupcake/balena-UCLA-Class-Status-Checker/README.md

 ## Introduction

-This program checks the UCLA Registrar for updates in user-specified classes.
+This program runs on docker through balenaOS and checks the UCLA Registrar for updates in user-specified classes.

 ## Installation & Usage Guide